CEO – Leonardo Corporation

 Interestingly enough, the waste that was being stored in Rossi’s factories suddenly had to be disposed of.
 The disposal company was paid much more than the current costs to get rid of the “waste” from Rossi’s holding tanks, and the material was either burned or dumped in Campania, located in Southern Italy.
 There, the legally dumped toxic waste polluted groundwater and

 Destroying Petroldragon was not enough, though.
-Rossi was immediately castigated in the public media for dumping toxic waste – the very same waste that had been fuel and solvents just a few weeks ago.
-The same waste that had been constantly tested by the Finance Ministry for years.
+Rossi was immediately chastised in public media for dumping toxic waste – the very same waste that had been fuel and solvents just a few weeks before, and had been repeatedly tested by the Finance Ministry for years.
 Rossi was publicly accused of running unlicensed waste treatment plants.
-Tax evasion was added to the list of felonies, even though he had been constantly monitored for years by the Finance Ministry, which assessed all taxes.
+Tax evasion was added to his list of felonies, even though he had been constantly monitored for years by the Finance Ministry, which assessed all taxes.

-However, the result of this was that any customers who had purchased fuel from Petroldragon had to hire waste disposal companies to remove it.
-Warehouses full of Refluopetrolio were condemned, and the owners held liable for dumping toxic waste – safely in barrels, of course, but dumping, nonetheless.
-Omar and the rest of Rossi’s plants were shut down.
+Moreover, the result of this was that all customers who had purchased fuel from Petroldragon had to hire waste disposal companies to remove it.
+Warehouses full of Refluopetrolio were condemned, and the owners held liable for dumping toxic waste – safely, as it was stored in barrels, of course, but it was considered dumping nonetheless.
+Omar and the other Rossi plants were shut down.
 Over a period of 17 years, Rossi was detained several times.
-In each of these cases, he was acquitted.
-Five of the accusations of the charges had convictions.
+In each of these instances, he was acquitted.
+Five of the accusation charges lead to convictions.
 Those convictions were for failing to be in compliance with the suddenly changed permit laws.
-Although he has been vindicated over and over again, the damage to Petroldragon was fatal, and it was time to move on.
+Although he was vindicated over and over again, the damage to Petroldragon was fatal, and it was time to move on.

-Several plants around world are now operating with Rossi’s Waste-to-Biofuel technology from the 80 & 90s.
-The latest is a plant based in Edmonton, Canada were they opened a Waste-to-Biofuels and Chemicals Facility in 2014 which will be used to convert garbage into biofuels.
-The plan is that eventually this plant will process up to 90 per cent of Edmonton’s garbage that will end up being recycled (up from the current 60 per cent).
+Several plants around the world are now operating on Rossi’s Waste-to-Biofuel technology from the 80s & 90s.
+The latest is a plant based in Edmonton, Canada, where a Waste-to-Biofuels and Chemicals Facility opened in 2014, and converts garbage into biofuels.
+Eventually, this plant will process and recycle up to 90% of Edmonton’s garbage, up from the current 60%.